 Kentucky laws are favorable toward medical malpractice lawsuits because, unlike many other states, medical malpractice compensation is not generally capped or limited.
 Patients are entitled to seek fair compensation for all of their catastrophic injuries and economic damages such as medical expenses, pain and suffering, reduced earning capacity damages, mental anguish, and lost wages.

 In cases of fatal injuries, close family members may need the assistance of a Lexington wrongful death lawyer to file a claim against medical experts and facilities.
 Punitive damages may also be available when the defendant’s conduct is found to be grossly negligent or willful.
 Insurance companies will try to give you a low settlement offer for their client’s medical mistakes – we will not let that happen.

 Speak to a Lexington Medical Malpractice Attorney

-If you suspect that you or a loved one has been injured due to negligent medical care from a nurse, doctor, or other healthcare professionals, contact the Lexington medical malpractice lawyers at the law offices of Gary C. Johnson, P.S.C., for a free consultation.
+If you suspect that you or a loved one has been injured due to negligent medical care from a nurse, doctor, or other healthcare professionals, contact the Lexington medical malpractice lawyers at the law offices of Gary C. Johnson, P.S.C., for a free personal injury consultation.
 Patients rely on the care and expertise provided by hospitals and doctors and when they are victims of negligent, injury-causing medical care, they deserve to be compensated.
 Take legal action and call our Lexington attorneys today.